Table of contents

 For example, pick a few skills from your resume and give examples of how you've used them in your cover letter.
 And, if you display awards on your resume, then use the space on your cover letter to talk about one or two of them in detail.

-If you don’t know what to say, consider using a cover letter builder to speed up the process, or browse cover letter examples for inspiration.
+Not sure what to say?
+Consider using our AI Cover Letter Generator to speed up the process, or browse cover letter examples for inspiration.

 The chronological resume layout is popular and well-suited for most job seekers.